 "This is a restricted zone—"

 "Since when?"
+I counter.
 Hope would have mentioned it.

 "—and you're in breech."

 "Look, I came out of cryogenic long haul an hour ago."
 I shrug my most innocent and hold out a hundred Galactic Credits.
 One of the lackies snatches it and folds it into his robes.
-Greasing officials is such a bore.
+Greasing officials is a timeless bore.
 "Next time I'll know better.
 Since I'm here--"

 "Next time?
 Next time we would shoot you down."